quietui/quiet/docs/docs/components/scroller.md

 ### Styling the shadow

-Use the `--shadow-color`, `--shadow-opacity`, and `--shadow-width` custom properties to style the shadows that appear when scrolling is possible.
-To customize the line that runs along the edge of the shadow, use the `--edge-width` and `--edge-color` custom properties.
+Use the `--shadow-color` and `--shadow-width` custom properties to style the shadows that appear when scrolling is available.
+This example adds edges and a more natural shadow for light mode, while leaving dark mode intact.

 ```html {.example}
 <quiet-scroller id="scroller__shadow">